 When is the best time to dive in Indonesia?

-Indonesia's vast archipelago offers year-round diving opportunities with regional variations:
+The Indonesian archipelago offers year-round diving opportunities with regional variations:

 Regional Seasonal Guide: